SebMouren/command-line-api-wiki/Using-the-API.md

 ## A special case

-In the current design, commands can either be leaf or parent commands.
-They cannot be both.
-This makes implementing actions on a command due to the presence of an option impossible.
-An example of this is `dotnet --info`.
+In the current design, only leaf commands' handlers will be executed.
+Triggering a handler based on an option on a command that is not a leaf (for example, `dotnet --info`), is not supported.
+This behavior can be accomplished using middleware.
+This is how help and `CommandLineBuilder.AddVersionOption` are implemented.

 Our current plan is to require these to be implemented as commands - `dotnet --info` actually does something.
 This works today, but help is not correct.